Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson3.md

 - Alright!
 Starting off, our client has graciously updated the codebase for this security review, featuring an improved framework and enhanced verbosity in their **[Security Review CodeV2](https://github.com/Cyfrin/3-passwordstore-audit)**.
 - Exploring the new codebase, we find it to be comprehensive with an `src` folder and a script detailing deployment procedures.
 However, as we dig in, we find that the README needs refinement and tailoring to our needs rather than the template Foundry README.
 There is also a glaring omission — there are no test folders.
 - In addition to this, we're not really sure what we should be focusing on in our review.
 It's unlikely the client wants us auditing libraries, or scripts - but these are vital things to confirm with them in the scoping phase before beginning the audit.

+### Preparing for the Audit: Onboarding Questions
+- For your convenience, we've compiled a reference of **[Minimal Onboarding Questions](https://github.com/Cyfrin/security-and-auditing-full-course-s23/blob/main/minimal-onboarding-questions.md)**.
+This document will help you extract the minimum information necessary for a successful audit or security review.
+- We've also included a more **[Extensive Onboarding Questions](https://github.com/Cyfrin/security-and-auditing-full-course-s23/blob/main/extensive-onboarding-questions.md)** document which is more derivative of what we at Cyfrin use for private audits - we'll go over this in more detail later.
+- Let's go through these questions and understand why each one is important in preparing for our security review.

+1. **About the Project:** Knowledge about the project and its business logic is crucial.
+You need to be aware of what the project is intended to do so as to spot areas where code implementation does not align with the project's purpose.
+Remember 80% of vulnerabilities are a product of business logic implementation!
+2. **Stats:** Information about the size of the codebase, how many lines of code are in scope, and its complexity are incredibly vital.
+This data will help to estimate the timeline and workload for the audit.
+3. **Setup:** We need to ask the protocol how to build and test the project, which frameworks they've used etc.
+4. **Review Scope:** Know the exact commit hash that the client plans to deploy and the specific elements of the codebase it covers.
+You do not want to spend time auditing code that the client has already modified or doesn't plan to use.
+The protocol should include the appropriate GitHub URL and explicitly detail which contracts are in scope.
+5. **Compatibilities:** Information about the solidity version the client is using, the chains they plan on working with, and the tokens they will be integrating is important, we'll go into why later.
+6. **Roles:** This entails understanding the different roles and powers within the system and detailing what the different actors should and shouldn't be able to do.
+7. **Known Issues:** Understanding existing vulnerabilities and bugs which are already being considered/fixed.
+This will allow you to focus on the hidden issues.

+-